 Talent removing the protective cover for the micro-tubing and microfluidic chip.

-Talent using a disposable syringe to add sterile distilled water to the humidifier.
+Talent using a disposable syringe to add sterile distilled water to the humidifier and reinstall the protective cover for the micro-tubing and droplet generation

 Open the sterile packaging of the micro-tubing and droplet generation microfluidic chip and vertically place it directly above the cultivation chamber [1].
 Then, on the software interface, click on Installation [2].
 When the confirmation pop-up window appears, click Yes to start the installation [3].